ccrisc/rails-magazzino/README.md

 ## Upgrading from 2.x

 Due to introduction of Webpack/Webpacker support, some additional dependency and configuration will be needed.
-Running `rails g rails_admin:install` will suggest you some required changes, based on current setup of your app.
+Running `rails g rails_magazzino:install` will suggest you some required changes, based on current setup of your app.

 ## Configuration